kit-ty-kate/mastodon-archive-viewer/README.md

 If you don't have it installed, it can be fetched from your system packages manager.
 Then to initialize it, do `opam init -a`, then `eval $(opam config env)`

-Now, to install mastodon-archive-viewer, do `opam pin add mav .`
+Now, to install mastodon-archive-viewer, do `opam pin add mastodon-archive-viewer .`

 ## How to use mastodon-archive-viewer